History of Tamil Nadu: Interregnum (300–600)

-After the close of the Sangam era, from about 300 to about 600 CE, there is an almost total lack of information regarding occurrences in the Tamil land.
+After the close of the Sangam era, from about 300 to about 600 CE, there was an almost total lack of information regarding occurrences in the Tamil land.
 Some time about 300 CE, the whole region was upset by the appearance of the Kalabhras.
 These people are described in later literature as 'evil rulers' who overthrew the established Tamil kings and got a stranglehold of the country. information about their origin and details about their reign is scarce.
 They did not leave many artifacts or monuments.
 The only source of information on them is the scattered mentions in Buddhist and Jain literature.

 Historians speculate that these people followed Buddhist or Jain faiths and were antagonistic towards the Hindu religions (viz. the Astika schools) adhered by the majority of inhabitants of the Tamil region during the early centuries CE.
 As a result, Hindu scholars and authors who followed their decline in the 7th and 8th century may have expunged any mention of them in their texts and generally tended to paint their rule in a negative light.
 It is perhaps due to this reason, the period of their rule is known as a 'Dark Age'—an interregnum.
 Some of the ruling families migrated northwards and found enclaves for themselves away from the Kalabhras.
 Jainism and Buddhism, took deep roots in the society, giving birth to a large body of ethical poetry.